faosorios/KL_influence/README.md

-# Entropy based influence diagnostics for ridge regression
+# Influence diagnostics for ridge regression

-Supplementary material to **Entropy based influence diagnostics for ridge regression** by Alonso Ogueda and Felipe Osorio
+Supplementary material to **Entropy-based influence diagnostics for ridge regression** by Alonso Ogueda and Felipe Osorio